 Jones, T. A. Whalen and J. A. Howell who are to consider all propositions and submit them to the lodge.
-Ever since the B. P. O. E. lodge was organized in Ogden it has had its club rooms in the old Masonic build-ing on Washington avenue, which is centrally located and convenient, but the membership has increased until now the present quarters are not large enough hence the movement to set a building and ground of its own.
-Al-ready several good sites have been submitted, but the lodge will receive propositions submitted will be taken before the lodge and the one most favorably considered will be accepted.
-It is expected that the building will MISSED PERFORMANCE.
-It was a great disappointment to the heater going public of Ogden last even ng that Lillian Russell and her com ing that Lillian Russell and her com-party could not reach Ogden in time. for their performance at the Grand Op-era House.
+Ever since the E. P. O. E. lodge was organized in Ogden it has had its club rooms in the old Mesonic build-ing on Washington avenue, which is centrally located and convenient, but the membership has increased until now the present quarters are not large enough hence the movement to get a building and ground of its own.
+Al-ready several good sites have been submitted, but the lodge will receive propositions until May 17, when all propositions submitted will be taken before the lodge and the one most favorably considered will be accepted.
+It is expected that the building will be erected this summer.
+It was a great disappointment to the theater going public of Ogden last even-ing that Lillian Russell and her com-pany could not reach Ogden in time for their performance at the Grand Op-era House.
 The seat sale was large, in fact it is believed standing room would have been at a premium.
-The fallure of the company to get in Ogden on time was caused through the cave in at the Asene tunnel.
-Aspon tunnel.
+The failure of the company to get in Ogden on time was caused through the cave in at the Aspen tunnel.
 BRIEFS AND PERSONALS.